Design – the magic world of Joseph Walsh

 In the same period, Walsh also experimented different techniques with the Erosion series, a group of handcrafted dining tables, bedside tables, and beds made with a material removal process to obtain complex, fluid forms which resemble driftwood eroded by running water and wind.

-In the same time, Walsh also created the Equinox Wall mural sculpture, in which repeated vertical fins of ash are arrayed along a wall from a central axis, suggesting the nature cycle and time passing, with a pattern carved through the front, suggesting the change in season.
+In the same time, Walsh also created the Equinox Wall mural sculpture, in which repeated vertical fins of ash are arrayed along a wall from a central axis, suggesting the cycles of Nature and time passing, with a pattern carved through the front, evoking the change in season.

 Erosion I dining table, 2009, burr olive ash and olive ash; photo: Andrew Bradley